jediproject/jediproject.github.io/docs/ReferenceArchitecture.md

 In this traditional model the navigation between pages, occurred in the browser, request or send data waiting to return a new HTML to be rendered on top of the current page, even in situations where the request to stay on the same page.
 Usually this HTML is prepared dynamically in the web application server.

-Frameworks like JSF, Spring MVC, ASP.NET MVC, django, Play, Rails, among others, implement this building model.
+Frameworks like JSF, Spring MVC, ASP.NET MVC, django, Play, Rails, among others, use this building model.

 ###<a name="SPA-Model"></a>SPA Model

 ![SPAModel](../dist/img/SPAModel.png)

-In the SPA model, the HTML page requests are smaller, are held when have a page change, though it is returned static HTMLs unprepared adds the application server.
-Data is exchanged (sent or received from the server) through AJAX requests in REST APIs, traveling data in JSON or XML format.
+In the SPA model, the HTML page requests are smaller, are held when have a page change, though is returned static HTMLs unprepared adds the application server.
+Data is exchanged (sent or received from the server) through AJAX requests in REST APIs in JSON or XML format.

 This model basically consists of three core technologies:
 * HTML: pages or page fragment
 * JavaScript: controllers and other programmatic resources
 * CSS: visual stylesheet

-There are some frameworks that implement this model (Ember, knockout, Backbone.js, etc), but recommended, as stated above, is to use AngularJS.
+There are some frameworks that implements this model (Ember, knockout, Backbone.js, etc), but recommended, as stated above, is to use AngularJS.

 ##<a name="Logic-View"></a>Logic View